edxu96/RexNet/docs/PhD/README.md

 ![](../../images/4-11.png)

-There are some problems need to be solved:
+Some problems are expected to be solved:

 * The effect of reservations on responsive clients, who can adapt their needs to current states, is not clear.
 It may be modelled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) and joint workings of time inconsistency and consciousness. [birchler2007information](#reference)
 * When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.